tc-imba/VE492/index.md

 ## Solutions of VE492 problems

-There are 60 problems in total, which is divided into for categories:
+There are 60 problems in total, which is divided into four categories:

 + [Learning and search methods](./learn_search)
 + [Probabilistic graphical model](./prob_model)